troyastorino/troyastorino/resources/tidbits.md

-Solutions to little problems I've found while programming.
-Hopefully other people will see them and avoid pulling hair out.
+Solutions to little problems I've had while programming.
+Hopefully they can help keep other people from pulling their hair out.